Stillpoint-Software/hyperbee.expressions/docs/state-machine/overview.md

 This process involves several steps, including tree traversal, state creation, and managing state transitions.
 The transformation process is essential for handling complex branching scenarios like conditional expressions and asynchronous operations.

-State machine creation occurs in two major steps:
+State machine creation occurs in two passes:

-### Step 1: Expression Tree Transformation
+### Pass 1: Expression Tree Transformation
-The first step of the transformation converts flow control constructs (such as if, switch, and loops) in the expression tree into a flattened goto structure.
+The first pass converts flow control constructs (such as if, switch, and loops) in the expression tree into a flattened goto structure.
 This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.

 - Key Concetps:
     - **Flow Control Constructs:** Handling of flow control structures such as conditional expressions ('if'), switches, and loops.
     - **Goto-Based State Machine:** Each state is represented by a label, and transitions between states are managed using goto operations.

-### Step 2: State Machine Builder
+### Pass 2: State Machine Builder
-The second step builds the state machine based on the transformed expression tree.
+The second pass builds the state machine based on the transformed expression tree.
 This involves creating a state-machine type, and wiring the execution flow according to the control constructs defined during the expression tree traversal.

 - Key Concepts: